San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/parameters_example.md

   title: "Message to Simba, Mowgli, Mufasa"
   ```

-  - `params` must be defined BEFORE any element in the yalm that
+  - `params` must be defined BEFORE any element in the yaml that
     references it